 So, I invite you to investigate an openness within you that not only acknowledges that yes, maybe you have a bunch of questions, maybe it seems like there's a lot of things that you might want, maybe there's a lot of things you're afraid won't happen or will happen, but I'm going to invite a space of trust that even if it's just for these few days, we might be able to lay that down and just listen.

 Spirituality, in some way or another, has been around as long as human beings have been breathing, as long as human beings have been alive.
 There's been a recognition within ourselves that feels drawn to what we might call the sacred; feels drawn to what we might call “Truth.”
 It's almost like a question I often hear inside of myself is a soft, yet aggressive, whisper that asks, “What's really going on here?”

 Have you ever experienced that?
 You start to notice commotion inside of yourself, maybe there's a conflict with another human being, maybe you feel lost, confused, and foggy, and there's a depth of sincerity that asks, “What's really going on, what's true?”

 We’re led to that question because we are alerted by some sense of disharmony, where something within ourselves feels out of alignment.
 Where we feel distant or separate from a sense of wholeness we crave.
 This longing to, maybe, free ourselves from such commotion is a longing that can be found in every single human being.
 To me, that's just the sweetest thing, that every human being has this longing that says, “I want to go home.”

-Spirituality, in all of its different ways that it’s presented, attempts to draw a path that points one home.
+Spirituality, in all of the different ways that it's presented, attempts to draw a path that points one home.

 Our time together is going to be gently examining this path in our lives and in the most beautiful way, see what it has been pointing to the whole damn time.
 See what it will only point to for the rest of your life.